koutianqi/koutianqi.github.io/_pages/about.md

 _Publication_
 -----
 • Tianqi Kou.
 2024.
 From Model Performance to Claim: How a Change of Focus in Machine Learning Replicability Can Help Bridge the Responsibility Gap.
-In The 2024 ACM Conference on Fairness, Accountability, and Transparency (FAccT ’24). [<span style="color:red">link</span>](https://dl.acm.org/doi/10.1145/3630106.3658951)
+The 2024 ACM Conference on Fairness, Accountability, and Transparency (FAccT ’24). [<span style="color:red">link</span>](https://dl.acm.org/doi/10.1145/3630106.3658951)

 _<span style="color:red">News</span>_